-Lui herself has a laundry list of hawker favorites, including Alimah’s Kitchen, where she can almost always be found digging into soto ayam (a spicy Indonesian chicken soup), lontong (rice cakes wrapped inside banana leaves) and mee siam (thin Malay rice vermicelli noodles).
-But for Hokkien mee, a Fujian Chinese dish of egg and rice noodles stir-fried with egg, pork, prawns, squid, vegetables, sambal sauce and lime, Lui heads to ABC Brickworks, where she can top off her meal with a cup of coffee from Hylam Street Old Coffee.
+Lui herself has a laundry list of hawker favorites, including Alimah’s Kitchen, where she can almost always be found digging into soto ayam (a spicy Indonesian chicken soup), lontong (rice cakes wrapped inside banana leaves) and mee siam (thin Malaysian rice vermicelli noodles).
+But for the freshest Hokkien mee, a Fujian Chinese dish of egg and rice noodles stir-fried with egg, pork, prawns, squid, vegetables, sambal sauce and lime, Lui heads to ABC Brickworks, where she can top off her meal with a cup of coffee from Hylam Street Old Coffee.

 Maxwell Food Centre is a go-to for Lui’s nephew, Chris Wong—who was born in Singapore and now calls New York City home—as it is for Ivan Brehm, the Brazilian-born chef who helms the kitchen at Nouri, a one-Michelin-star restaurant that, appropriately enough, specializes in the concept of “crossroads cooking.”
 The standouts?
-Chicken rice, a signature dish of poached chicken, seasoned rice, chili sauce and cucumber garnishes, which arrived in Singapore along with immigrants from the Hainan province of southern China.
+Chicken rice, a must-try, signature dish of poached chicken, seasoned rice, chili sauce and cucumber garnishes, which arrived in Singapore along with immigrants from the Hainan province of southern China.

 Wong also tells us not to miss laksa (coconut noodles), cheese prata with curry (great for a late-night snack), mee goreng (Malay fried noodles), oyster omelettes and, of course chili crab (occasionally spelled as chilli crab)—one of Singapore's signature hawker dishes prepared by stir-frying crab meat in a thick, sweet and savory tomato and chili-based sauce that, despite its name, doesn't carry an oppressive level of heat.

 Whenever Eve Felder, a Chez Panisse alum who established Singapore’s first Culinary Institute of America (CIA) 10 years ago, goes to Maxwell Food Center, she makes a beeline for the boiled peanuts and “incredible roasted duck” at the aptly named, Happy Duck.

-For Aaron Foster, the Canadian-born chef at The Westin’s Cook & Brew, Kovan Food Market is the spot to be for crispy pork belly, popiah (Fujianese/Teochew-style spring roll), black carrot cake (with daikon radishes instead of carrots) and spicy noodles.
+For Aaron Foster, the Canadian-born head chef at The Westin’s Cook & Brew, Kovan Food Market is the spot to be for crispy pork belly, popiah (Fujianese/Teochew-style spring roll), black carrot cake (with daikon radishes instead of carrots) and spicy noodles.